Mikeware/SpaceBattleArena/doc/dev/SetupGitHubPages.md

 	```
 	wyam -p -w --virtual-dir "/SpaceBattleArena"
 	```
+6. Open your browser to [http://localhost:5080/SpaceBattleArena/](http://localhost:5080/SpaceBattleArena/) (notice the ending slash).

-6. Make 2 branches one off `master` and one off `gh-pages` in order to submit two PRs for updates to source docs and generated output.
+7. Make 2 branches one off `master` and one off `gh-pages` in order to submit two PRs for updates to source docs and generated output.